Hesitant Turkey seeks mandate for military action against Islamic State

 "Every action should have a political logic."

-(Additional reporting by Jonny Hogg in Mursitpinar, Orhan Coskun in Ankara, Selin Bucak in Istanbul, Arshad Mohammed in Washington; Writing by Nick Tattersall; editing by Janet McBride and Paul Taylor)
+(Additional reporting by Jonny Hogg in Mursitpinar, Orhan Coskun in Ankara, Selin Bucak in Istanbul, Arshad Mohammed in Washington; Writing by Nick Tattersall; editing by Janet McBride)